solana-fm/docs/docs/apis/block-rewards.md

 ---
 title: Block Reward
 ---
 Stakers in Solana are rewarded for helping to validate the ledger.
-These rewards can come in a few forms, namely
+These rewards can come in a few forms, from validating transactions, validating rent payments, inflation and voting on a block.

 For more information: https://docs.solana.com/cluster/stake-delegation-and-rewards